Your complete guide, along with the latest updates, news, and advice.

 What happens if my flights are cancelled but the trip is still going ahead?

-First of all you should contact the airline to confirm the options available to you, including alternative flights and/or refunds.
-We understand how frustrating this can be.
-Should you not be able to get to The Yacht Week you have booked, the cancellation policy found on your booking will apply, but do also consider postponing your trip and picking a new date (see above).
+First of all, you should contact the airline to confirm the options available to you, including alternative flights and/or refunds.
+If you are not able to get to The Yacht Week you have booked, the cancellation policy found on your booking will apply.
 You should also contact your airline and your insurance company to confirm the compensation options available.

 What happens if I am denied entry to my destination?